GeauxWeisbeck4/weisgarden/src/content/posts/digital-gardens.md

 Instead, the goal should be to tap into your network's collective intelligence to create constructive feedback loops.

 Hence why you do not keep orphan notes: Every time you write a new note, make sure to go back to previous notes and to interlink them together.
 Orphan notes do not contribute to the serendipitous creation of new insights.
-Only by connecting notes together can we go from collector to creator
+Only by connecting notes together can we go from collector to creator.

+From Brennan Brown's Enjoyment of Work Template